 Family Law Project for Domestic Abuse Survivors

-The Project has two primary objectives.
-The first is to empower domestic violence survivors by giving them a voice in their abuse prevention hearings and family law cases.
+1. Empower domestic violence survivors by giving them a voice in their abuse prevention hearings and family law cases.
 We seek to prevent further abuse, homelessness, loss of child custody, and to decrease repeated court hearings.
-The Project's second objective is to engage lawyers in pro bono service and, thus, make them stakeholders in issues involving low-income domestic violence survivors.

 Erica's Story